MARTA rail: Rolling stock

-MARTA currently operates a total of 312 married paired rail cars which can operate at speeds of up to 70 mph.
+MARTA currently operates a total of 312 married pair rail cars which can operate at speeds of up to 70 mph.
 The trains are powered by an electrified third rail and can be operated in any combination from two to eight rail cars, with six cars being the normal length for the Blue, Red and Gold rail lines, and two cars for the Green line (due to the shorter platform at Bankhead).

 In 2002, Alstom was contracted by MARTA to overhaul 98 CQ310 cars and all 120 CQ311 cars as part of a $246m refurbishment contract.
 The rehabilitated cars feature upgraded passenger amenities and upgraded propulsion and train control hardware.
 The first rehabilitated cars began service on March 12, 2006.
 The rehabilitation was completed on February 23, 2009.

 In 2011, Alstom was awarded an additional $117 million 5-year contract with MARTA to upgrade its train control and SCADA systems.
 The new technology is designed to provide MARTA's rail team with more efficient operations, better communication between trains and stations, enhanced monitoring capabilities, quicker response times, and reduced maintenance costs.
 Included in the project is an upgrade for all 318 rail cars to install an enhanced Fault Identification and Monitoring System (FIMS) and full color driver's display built by Quester Tangent.
 The new systems passed "mini fleet" testing in 2015.

 On December 1, 2017, MARTA posted a notice of intent to award a $146 million contract for the "Rail Car Life Extension Program" to Kinki Sharyo International LLC.
 On January 26, 2018, Kinki Sharyo signed the $146 million rail car refurbishment contract.
 The work starts with 118 cars, with 94 more options.

 On March 29, 2019, Stadler Rail was awarded the contract to manufacture up to 354 new CQ400 rail cars for MARTA.
-These cars, which will enter into service in 2023, will replace the entire fleet of CQ310, CQ311, and CQ312 trains and provide expansion to the rail fleet.
+These cars, which will enter into service in 2026, will replace the entire fleet of CQ310, CQ311, and CQ312 trains and provide expansion to the rail fleet.